grantseltzer/blog/content/blog/go-stack-traces-bpf.md

 ### Conclusion

 It's relatively straightforward to unwind the stack and populate a stack trace, including inlined functions with the help of DWARF.
 This all is just a small feature of Datadog's Dynamic Instrumentation product which just went into general availability.
 Currently it's available for Java, .Net, and Python code.
-I'm of course working on the Go implementation which should be available for beta in early 2024.
+I'm of course working on the Go implementation which is not yet available.
 I'll be sure to write more blog posts in the coming months about progress there!